szager-chromium/rr/Installation.md

 sudo make install
 </pre>

-On Ubuntu 13.10, you can also use binary packages.
-(Older Ubuntu versions do not have a libpfm package.)
+<s>On Ubuntu 13.10, you can also use binary packages.
+(Older Ubuntu versions do not have a libpfm package.)</s>  NB: The libpfm binary package shipped with ubuntu may be too old to recognize your CPU.
+Please only develop against the binary package if you're confident it will work with your CPU.
 <pre>
 sudo apt-get install libpfm4-dev # 32-bit
 sudo apt-get install libpfm4-dev:i386 # 64-bit